SSEH5685 Work Site Health Promotion

 - Students are able to develop skills in critically reviewing literature, writing scientific reports, developing and implementing surveys, planning, implementing and evaluating programs, analysing data, group discussion, independent learning and group work.

-- Typically this unit is assessed in the following ways: (1) a work site health proposal; (2) a written journal article; (3) an in-class tutorial presentation; and (4) in-class laboratory contributions.
+- Indicative assessments in this unit are as follows: (1) a work site health proposal; (2) a written journal article; (3) an in-class tutorial presentation; and (4) in-class laboratory contributions.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.